TRC11 DRIVING SCHOOL

 Hazards

 A hazard is anything to make you change speed or direction.
-(Without hazards, we could just go fast in a straight line!)
 It can be STATIC (e.g. junction; zebra crossing; large puddle), or DEVELOPING (swerving van; wobbly cyclist; opening door).
-It increases your risk.
+Without hazards, we could just go fast in a straight line!

-Once identified (and before assessing that risk), use the "hazard routine".
+Hazards increase your risk.
+Once you've identified one (and before assessing that risk), apply the "hazard routine".

-To spot one early, use "hungry eyes".
-Keep eyes roving in a "flat cone of vision" in front.
-That cone should get wider, but less tall, the slower you go.
+To spot any hazards early, use "hungry eyes".
+Keep your eyes searching in a "flat cone of vision" to the road in front.

 Hazards make driving harder but there's often a "silver lining".